 UK Snooper’s Charter Now in Effect

-osely watching the UK’s introduction and then passing of the Investigatory Powers Bill (Snooper’s Charter), from the time it was re-introduced, to how to prepare yourself for it, and finally when it passed into law.
-Now, the law has finally gone into effect.
-From the 30th December, 2016, most of the central aspects of the UK Snooper’s Charter went into force.
-These parts include the ability to:
+We at NordVPN have been closely watching the UK’s introduction and then passing of the Investigatory Powers Bill (Snooper’s Charter), from the time it was re-introduced, to how to prepare yourself for it, and finally when it passed into law.

 - collect the browsing records of any person in the UK